Petrobras calls shareholders meeting to elect eight board members

-RIO DE JANEIRO, June 15 (Reuters) - The board of directors of Brazil's state-controlled oil firm Petroleo Brasileiro SA (PETR4.SA) authorized holding an extraordinary shareholders meeting to elect eight new board members, the company said in a securities filing on Tuesday.
+RIO DE JANEIRO (Reuters) - The board of directors of Brazil’s state-controlled oil firm Petroleo Brasileiro SA authorized holding an extraordinary shareholders meeting to elect eight new board members, the company said in a securities filing on Tuesday.

 It gave the company 45 days to draw up the notice.